morozovaolga/OCR2HTML/README.en.md

 Result: final_clean.txt and final_clean.html files with applied safe corrections.

+📊 **[Interactive dashboard](https://morozovaolga.github.io/ocr2epub/)** — visualize test results for all tool combinations.
+Experiment with different combinations and see their impact on quality metrics in real time.

 EPUB Generation (--epub-template):
 The program can automatically create EPUB files based on an EPUB template and processed text.